3v401/HackTheBox/Builder/README.md

 No contents for `java -jar jenkins-cli.jar -s 'http://10.10.11.10:8080' help "@/etc/shadow"`.

+Let' s keep exploiting the server with this command line.
+We can also enumerate the environment of the Jenkins server.
+Let' s target `/proc/self/environ`, a special file in the proc filesystem on Unix-like operating systems that contains the environment variables of the process that accesses it.

 ?Nonetheless, we don' t find any example of how to implement it.
 So let's look on Google " CVE-2024-23897 proof of concept" and you will find the following site: https://github.com/3yujw7njai/CVE-2024-23897?